ipinto/checkIPy/README.md

 # checkIPy
-Script in Python to notify your IP status via email.
+Script in Python to notify your IP status via terminar or email.
 Inspired in https://github.com/gexplorer/checkIP

 ## Configuration
-You must edit `settings.py` with your configuration data.
+You must edit `settings.py` with your configuration data in order to send emails.

 *Gmail configuration file example:*
 ```python